 21 C Museum Hotel

-It’s eclectic and inspiring design and museum adds to the innovative and exciting spirit of Durham..
+Its eclectic and inspiring design and the museum add to the innovative and exciting spirit of Durham.

 The kids will love the secret passageway granting them access to run around the vault in the dark nark barrow hall.